 Many say managing portfolio withdrawals is much more difficult than saving for retirement.
 I disagree.
-It’s just different, something you are not used to, which requires some planning, a different setup, and some fine-tuning as you go along.
+It’s just different, something you’re not used to, which requires some planning, a different setup, and some finetuning as you go along.
 Saving for retirement was also confusing for us in the beginning until we figured it out after some stumbles.
 Now we already have a lot more knowledge and years of experience in managing our money.
 Not everything is new.

-After thinking for some time about how we will do it, I came up with a plan.
+I came up with this plan in 2018.
+We’ve been using it since then.
 I’m sharing our setup here.
 It’s not going to be the best for everyone.
 Only we are going with it.
-As you will see, it’s not hard at all, and many parts are still familiar.
+As you’ll see, it’s not hard at all, and many parts are still familiar.

 Self-Employment Income To Roth Accounts

-We will continue maxing out all eligible retirement account contributions from our self-employment income.
-Because we don’t make much from self-employment, nearly 100% of that income will go into our solo 401k and Roth IRAs.
-To the extent we can, we will make Roth contributions because we will be in a lower tax bracket.
-These Roth contributions will help fund our retirement in the future.
+We continue maxing out all eligible retirement account contributions from our self-employment income.
+Because we don’t make much from self-employment, nearly 100% of that income goes into our solo 401k and Roth IRAs.
+To the extent we can, we make Roth contributions because we’re in a lower tax bracket.
+These Roth contributions help fund our retirement in the future.

-Because we have a choice between making traditional or Roth contributions, these contributions also become a lever we can use to make our taxable income higher or lower.
-If we want our AGI higher we will make Roth contributions.
-If we want it lower we will make some traditional contributions.
-For this reason we will delay making our IRA contributions to between January 1 and April 15 in the following year when we will have a better picture of our income tax situation, whereas we used to make the IRA contributions early in the current year.
-It’s possible to go ahead with contributing to Roth IRAs early in the year and then recharacterize as needed, but it’s too much hassle for too little gain for the amount involved.
+Because we have a choice between making traditional or Roth contributions, these contributions also become a lever we can use to make our AGI higher or lower.
+We’ll make Roth contributions if we want our AGI higher.
+If we want it lower, we’ll make some traditional contributions.
+For this reason, we delay making our IRA contributions to between January 1 and April 15 in the following year when we have a better picture of our income tax situation, whereas we used to make the IRA contributions early in the current year.
+It’s possible to go ahead with contributing to Roth IRAs early in the year and then recharacterize as needed, but it’s too much hassle for too little gain.

-Retirement contributions will also possibly qualify us for the saver’s credit when our income is low enough to reach into its 10% tier (AGI $64,000 for married filing jointly in 2019).
-Coincidentally that number is very close to ACA’s 400% FPL number for a household of two in the lower 48 states.
+Retirement contributions will also possibly qualify us for the saver’s credit when our income is low enough to reach into its 10% tier (AGI $73,000 for married filing jointly in 2023).

 We will invest 100% of the retirement account contributions in bonds, for reasons that I will explain later in this post.